iagoleal/iagoleal.github.io/content/posts/calculus-symbolic-ad.md

 diff_ :: Floating a => Expr (Dual (Expr a)) -> Expr a
 ```

 But not all hope is lost!
+Our differentiator works.
-Our differentiator works, we only need to discover how to
+All we need is to discover how to
 turn an `Expr a` into an `Expr (Dual (Expr a))` and we can get the proper type.

 Let's think...
 Is there a canonical way of embedding a value as an expression?